atlassian/react-beautiful-dnd/docs/guides/hooks.md

 - `onBeforeDragStart` is called
 - `Draggable` and `Droppable` components are updated with initial `snapshot` values
-- `onDragStart` is called in the next [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)
+- `onDragStart` is called in the next event loop (via `setTimeout`)

 ### Phase 3: updates

 - User moves a dragging item
 - `Draggable` and `Droppable` components are updated with latest `snapshot` values
-- `onDragUpdate` is called in the next [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)
+- `onDragUpdate` is called in the next event loop (via `setTimeout`)

 ### Phase 4: drop

 - User drops a dragging item
+- There is an optional drop animation runs
-- Once drop animation is finished the `Draggable` and `Droppable` components are updated with resting `snapshot` values and the `onDragEnd` hook is called
+- When the drop animation finishes:
+  -- Any pending `onDragStart` and `onDragUpdate` calls are flushed -- `Draggable` and `Droppable` components are updated with resting `snapshot` values.
-- You perform your reorder operation in `onDragEnd` which can result in a `setState` to update the order
-- The `Draggable` and `Droppable` snapshot updates and any `setState` caused by `onDragEnd` are batched together into the render cycle by `react ⚛️` 🤘
+  -- You perform your reorder operation in `onDragEnd` which can result in a `setState` to update the order.
+The `Draggable` and `Droppable` snapshot updates and any `setState` caused by `onDragEnd` are batched together into the render cycle by `react ⚛️` 🤘

 ## Synchronous reordering